Cybergenik/hopper/README.md

 *You can also look at all the docker images running by doing:* `docker ps`

-## **Inspiration**

-I'll be graduating May 2023, and I had to choose whether to do a Capstone Project or do a Thesis, I chose Thesis as I felt that I could build something pretty cool related to Fuzzers.
-I have been researching Fuzzers for a few years at the [FLUX](https://www.flux.utah.edu/) research group, from chasing WASM fuzzing and other compiler based fuzzing approaches, to bootstrapping GDB with python to get better crash reports on crashes.
-But I wasn't sure exactly what I should write my Thesis about.
-Until, a serendipitously timed assignment to implement Map-Reduce in my Distributed Systems course taught by Professor [Ryan Stutsman](https://rstutsman.github.io/), this almost felt like divine premonition.
-I began looking at current approaches into the space of parallel distributed fuzzers, I found that very little had been done in this area.
-With this in mind, I set out to build Hopper!
-Although Google's Map-Reduce was the initial inspiration and definitely inspired the way Hopper manages the Task Scheduling and assignment strategy, Hopper’s core infrastructure is substantially different.

 ## Architecture

 <div align="center"><img src="images/arch.png" align="center" alt="Runemaster